peanutbother/parcel-serviceworker-example/README.md

 # parcel-serviceworker-example
-A quick example on incluning service workers in your bundle as separate file
+A quick example on including service workers in your bundle as separate file